Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 Administrators can authenticate to the SAP HANA database using various methods, including password, SAML, X.509 certificate, and Kerberos.
 We recommend using a strong authentication mechanism to prevent unauthorized access to the database.
 It is also essential to regularly review and update roles and privileges to ensure proper access control.
 Enabling audit logs is also essential to detect and respond to suspicious behavior.
 Outsource audit logs, as described in [SAP Note 2624117](https://me.sap.com/notes/0002624117).

-It is recommended that access to the SAP HANA database be restricted and monitored for administration through controlled and monitored entry points to improve security.
+It is recommended to restrict and monitor access to the SAP HANA database for administration through controlled and monitored entry points to improve security.

-For more information about SAP HANA security, see [SAP documentation](https://www.sap.com/documents/2016/06/3ea239ad-757c-0010-82c7-eda71af511fa.html).
+For more information about SAP HANA security, see the [SAP documentation](https://www.sap.com/documents/2016/06/3ea239ad-757c-0010-82c7-eda71af511fa.html).

 ### 3 - SAP Application Servers